 The Site is within a mapped area where infiltrating LID facilities are not permitted.
-The Site is located within an erosion hazard area, a seismic hazard area, and potential slide area.
-All collected runoff will be piped through the sites detention tank and outfall to a stormwater bypass system, and therefore no infiltration or flow control BMPs are required or proposed.
+The Site is located within an erosion hazard area, a seismic hazard area, and potential landslide area.
+All collected runoff will be piped through the sites detention tank and outfall to an existing stormwater system, and therefore no infiltration or flow control BMPs are required or proposed.

 Minimum Requirement #5 : On-site Stormwater Management (cont.)
-Oth ner Hard Surfaces (such as driveway, sidewalk, I parking lot, patio, etc.) 1.
-Full dispersion Measured Infiltration Rate:i 2.
+Oth ner Hard Surfaces (such as driveway, sidewalk, I parking lot, patio, etc.) My project does not have Other Hard Surface areas 1.
+Full dispersion Measured Infiltration Rate: in/ hr 2.
 Permeable pavement, rain gardens, or bioretention 3.
 Sheet flow dispersion or concentrated flow dispersion 4.
 On-site detention system or fee-in-lieu of on-site detention authorized by the City Engineer (applicable if options #1-3 are infeasible and drainage from the site will be discharged to a storm or surface water system that includes a watercourse or there is a capacity constraint in the system) 5.
-No Other Hard Surface BMP (applicable if options #1-3 are infeasible and on-site detention is not required) ted, briefly describe why no Other Hard Surface BMP is feaubmittal package): sible (include detailed information in ography and lack of pervious or vegetated space ion and bioretention are not feasible. downstream of site impervious
+No Other Hard Surface BMP (applicable if options #1-3 a required) are infeasible and on-site detention is not ted, briefly describe why no Other Hard Surface BMP is feaubmittal package): sible (include detailed information in ography and lack of pervious or vegetated space ion and bioretention are not feasible. downstream of site impervious